Thunder Bay (film): Production

 Production for this film started from late September to mid-November 1952.
-It was filmed in 1.37:1 full frame aspect ratio while it was released in 1.85:1 anamorphic widescreen.
+It was filmed in 1.37:1 Academy ratio while it was released in 1.85:1 widescreen.

 The film was Universal-International's first with stereophonic sound.
 It was also originally planned to be photographed in 3-D, but those plans were scrapped sometime during production.

 The film was shot in Morgan City, Louisiana with some scenes shot in New Orleans and on an oil-drilling barge in the Gulf of Mexico.
 While filming the scenes on-location in Louisiana, Dan Duryea slipped and fell from the roof of a tugboat (which appears throughout the film).
 He suffered a broken rib, contusion, and bruises but was able to continue filming after a day or two of rest.